eXascaleInfolab/bench-vldb20/Datasets/README.md

 #### Dataset description

-Only a subset of columns was taken to construct M=12 dataset (to make a healthy set of correlations).
+Only a subset of columns was taken to construct M=12 dataset.

 - columns # 1, 374, 299, 428, 417, 105, 240, 383, 222, 40, 105, 409